skeledrew/ratot/README.rst

   d) Add your registered phone numer as PHONE; format `+1234567890`.

-  e) Optionally change the default SESSION_NAME.
+  e) Optionally change the efault SESSION_NAME.

   f) Run client with ``$ ./telewrap.py`` (ACTUALLY DON'T DO THIS; CURRENTLY INCOMPLETE & BROKEN)